gjoseph92/dask-pyspy/README.md

 By default, py-spy profiles are recorded in [speedscope](https://www.speedscope.app/) format.

-`dask-profiling` (and, transitively, `py-spy`) must be installed in the environment where the scheduler is running.
+`dask-pyspy` (and, transitively, `py-spy`) must be installed in the environment where the scheduler is running.

-`dask-profiling` tries hard to work out-of-the-box, but if your cluster is running inside Docker, or on macOS, you'll need to configure things so it's allowed to run.
+`dask-pyspy` tries hard to work out-of-the-box, but if your cluster is running inside Docker, or on macOS, you'll need to configure things so it's allowed to run.
 See the [privileges for py-spy](#privileges-for-py-spy) section.

 ## Installation

 ```
-python -m pip install git+https://github.com/gjoseph92/dask-profiling.git@main
+python -m pip install git+https://github.com/gjoseph92/dask-pyspy.git@main
 ```

 ## Usage